0190/expandable-menu/README.md

-# Expendable Menu Angular Directive
+# Expandable Menu Angular Directive
 #### with sliding animations

 See example.html for examples!